Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 No statutory time limit on audits

-Sample math: a Singapore Citizen tries to add a Singapore Citizen co-owner who already owns one property on a S$2M private condo.
+Run the numbers on a real case.
+A Singapore Citizen tries to add a Singapore Citizen co-owner who already owns one property, on a S$2M private condo.
 The avoided ABSD is 20% × S$2M = S$400,000.
-IRAS clawback: S$400,000 + 50% surcharge S$200,000 = S$600,000 bill.
-Plus interest accrued from the date of the original transaction.
+The IRAS clawback is S$400,000 plus a 50% surcharge of S$200,000, so a S$600,000 bill, plus interest running from the date of the original transaction.

 ItemCalculationAmount